rossmacarthur/sheldon/docs/Configuration.md

 ### `revision`

-*Supported by GitHub and Git source types.*
+*Supported by GitHub, Gist, Git source types.*

 The git tag, commit, or branch to checkout after cloning the repository.
 For example